 When I first came to Canada, I switched the TV on again.
 TV programs are a snapshot of a country’s culture and I wanted to learn more about Canada and North America in general (we get all the Detroit channels in Ottawa).
 I struggled to understand most shows and series because my English wasn’t good but I did learn a lot of slang and improved my listening skills.
 I was alone and lonely and the TV kept me company at night, when Feng was working late shifts.
 I favoured reality shows because they were easier to understand (let’s face it, Paris Hilton doesn’t have such extensive vocabulary) and pop culture cartoons such as Daria or The Simpsons that I watched in France as well.

-But there are way too much commercials and I quickly realized that no matter how many channels you have, they all show the same shit.
+But there are way too many commercials and I quickly realized that no matter how many channels you have, they all show the same shit.
 I started watching my favourite shows (such as House M.D.) on my laptop at times that were convenient for me and without commercial breaks, and, once again, stopped watching TV.

-And now it’s back on, twenty minutes at the time.
+And now it’s back on, twenty minutes at a time.
 I watch anything that’s one but I tend to switch to TLC, Spike or A&E because they feature short reality shows—I don’t want to start watching a movie midway through and never finish it.
 Besides, these shows allow me to stay in touch with the rest of the world.
-I discovered a lot of weird programs, like Hoarders, Toddlers & Tiaras, Here Comes Honey Boo Boo, My Strange Addiction, Tattoo Nightmare, Cops, Jail and all the “judge” shows in the afternoon.
+I discovered many weird programs, like Hoarders, Toddlers & Tiaras, Here Comes Honey Boo Boo, My Strange Addiction, Tattoo Nightmare, Cops, Jail and all the “judge” shows in the afternoon.

 The trashier the better.
 I am not sure why I take comfort in watching people suing each other’s, drunks getting booked into the local county jail, living rooms jam-packed with crap or dysfunctional families arguing over the dinner table—but I do.